 If your mind is made up about traveling to this South-East Asia country and spending your retirement there, you must make some necessary steps before you leave your country.
 These requirements will allow you to completely enjoy your stay without complications.
 These include both health and administrative requirements.

 - Vaccinations: for foreigners, Vietnam does not require any vaccinations to enter the country so it is not mandatory that you do it.
-But as a precaution, it is best to go to the Vietnamese embassy in your country to check what kind of vaccines they suggest for you since there are some regions that are at high risk.
+But as a precaution, it is best to go to the Vietnamese embassy in your country to check what kind of vaccines they suggest for you since there are some high-risk regions.
 Although the Vietnamese government does not have requirements, your home country might.
-For example, World Health Organization (WHO), recommends a particular list of vaccinations such as diphtheria, chickenpox, tetanus, poliomyelitis, typhoid, hepatitis A, hepatitis B, meningitis A + C, and Japanese encephalitis.
+For example, World Health Organization (WHO), recommends a particular list of vaccinations such as diphtheria, chickenpox, tetanus, poliomyelitis, typhoid, hepatitis A, hepatitis B, meningitis A + C, and Japanese Encephalitis.
 A rabies vaccine is also recommended for rural areas.

-- Carrying your luggage in Vietnam: If you are planning to move all of your belongings to Vietnam and if it is quite heavy, it is best if you send your luggage via a shipping company rather than taking it on your flight.
-It might take up to eight weeks for your parcel to arrive so sending it a few weeks before you leave would be best so you would not have to wait for a long time.
+- Carrying your luggage in Vietnam: If you are planning to move all of your belongings to Vietnam, it is best to send your luggage via a shipping company rather than taking it on your flight.
+It might take up to eight weeks for your parcel to arrive so sending it a few weeks before you leave your home country.
 To guarantee the safety and reliability of the services, the authorities advise using the services of professionals with an NF service or ISO 9002 certificate.
-You should also note that you may be asked to declare any shipment which will arrive after you upon arrival.
+You should also note that you may be asked to declare any shipment which will arrive after you upon its arrival.